 I tell people: don’t exercise to try to look like a certain person, even if that person was you before you got sick, because that might not happen and you’ll be disappointed.
 There are long-term intrinsic benefits to exercise, so do it for your mental and physical health and you’ll feel better in the long run.

 What has it been like to participate in public speaking events and how has that been different from the other ways you connect with people online?

 Public speaking is great because you get to connect with people and see their faces.
 Let’s say 10,000 people read an article – 50 people might leave a comment.
 I’ve read life-changing articles and I didn’t leave a comment.
 Maybe I shared it on Twitter or Facebook, but I was too busy to interact with the author.

-But when you give a speech, you see people react in real time.
-Sometimes they introduce themselves to you afterwards and you make a friend.
+But when you give a speech, you see people react in real-time.
+Sometimes they introduce themselves to you afterward and you make a friend.
 It’s great to touch people’s lives and actually see them face to face.